Donders-Institute/meg-hackathon/2020-05-25-interoperability/README.md

 # Interoperability between Python, MATLAB, R, etc.

-Sanne asked the question _"I often switch during my analysis between different programs, such as Python, MATLAB, and R. How can I automate this and make easier analysis scripts that are easier to develop, run and maintain?"_
+Sanne asked the question _"I often switch during my analysis between different programs, such as Python, MATLAB, Julia, and R. How can I automate this and make easier analysis scripts that are easier to develop, run and maintain?"_

 # Outline